cyclejs/old-website/_posts/2015-01-22-documentation.md

 #### Arguments:

-- `app :: Function` a function that takes `responses` as input and outputs a collection of `requests` Observables.
+- `main :: Function` a function that takes `responses` as input and outputs a collection of `requests` Observables.
 - `drivers :: Object` an object where keys are driver names and values are driver functions.

 #### Return: